AjaykumarGP/HandHygiene_Monitoring/Readme.txt

 And Used LoRaWAN - RAK811 LoRa Module for pushing data from local node to centeralized gate way for the report generation for administarter inference.
 #############################################################################################################################
+DNN trained model files has been removed from this repo due to some ownership.